Port of Plymouth, England

 Common Sight at Plymouth - Seeing the Firemen and Coal Passers Cooling Off at the Rail.
 GGA Image ID # 1431df85ef

-Covely, for instance, a picturesque little place on the north shore of Evon, has of late become distinctly a fad of both British and American painters, and along either coast, whether about Exeter of Plymouth to the south, or Ilfracrombe, Bude, or Tintagel on the north, you will always see white umbrellas.
-The whole region is full of the subjects, which the early English artists affected.
+Covely, for instance, a picturesque little place on the north shore of Evon has of late become distinctly a fad of both British and American painters, and along either coast, whether about Exeter of Plymouth to the south, or Ilfracombe, Bude, or Tintagel on the north, you will always see white umbrellas.
+The whole region is full of the subjects that the early English artists affected.

 View of Old Houses in Plymouth, England.